How We Fight Hunger

 Foodlink also works with individuals through the Work Experience Program (WEP) every day in our food bank.
 The rerouting of the RTA bus line to include multiple stops at Foodlink’s Mt.
 Read location has been instrumental in ensuring that Foodlink is an accessible partner in workforce development.

 With the completion of our state-of-the-art commercial kitchen and food-processing center, Foodlink will now be able to formalize and expand training opportunities for community members seeking a pathway toward career growth in the regional food sector.
-Foodlink’s training institute will support the production of healthy meals for the most vulnerable members of our community, increase agricultural economic development, and help reduce poverty.
+Foodlink’s training institute, called the Foodlink Career Fellowship, will support the production of healthy meals for the most vulnerable members of our community, increase agricultural economic development, and help reduce poverty.

 The training aims to address the needs of local, hard-to-place and underemployed individuals, as well as employers who are looking to hire a trained, vetted workforce to meet the skills gap and projected growth in the regional food industry.